 The Mach-1 Motion software uses the FTXXXXX.cal calibration files to convert voltages to load readings.
 These calibration files should not be moved, renamed, nor modified without the help of a Biomomentum technician as they are critical to the functioning of the load cell.

 If necessary, a Biomomentum technician can limit the load cell in a certain axis (e.g. Fz could be limited to 5N) for the purpose of a test.
-Once the force reaches 5N, the Mach-1 Motion software will immediately stop all motors and display a "overload" error instead of continuing the test.
+Once the force reaches 5N, the Mach-1 Motion software will immediately stop all motors and display an "overload" error instead of continuing the test.

 Although the load cell internal structure is not usually repairable, the amplifier box(es) can be reused with a replacement load cell and will reduce the cost: